microsoft/GUI-Actor/README.md

 | GUI-Actor-2B     | Qwen2-VL     | **36.7**       | **86.5**   | **88.6**       |
 | GUI-Actor-2B + Verifier     | Qwen2-VL    | 41.8       | 86.9       | 89.3           |

 Table 2.
-Main results on the ScreenSpot-Pro benchmark with Qwen2.5-VL as the backbone.
+Main results on the ScreenSpot-Pro and ScreenSpot-v2 with **Qwen2.5-VL** as the backbone.
 | Method         | Backbone VLM | ScreenSpot-Pro | ScreenSpot-v2 |
 |----------------|---------------|----------------|----------------|
 | **_7B models:_**